InterurbanDev/MinecraftRailroadBlocks/README.md

 Please note this is an early version of this mod.
 Not all features/blocks have been added yet.

+## Mod Loaders
+Railroad Blocks supports the following Mod Loaders:
+- Fabric
+- Forge
+- NeoForge (only for 1.20.1)

 ## License

-This mod is licensed under the [MIT License](https://github.com/SamTheGamer39/MinecraftRailroadBlocks/blob/main/LICENSE.txt).
-All models were made in Blockbench.
+This mod is licensed under the [MIT License](https://github.com/SamTheGamer39/MinecraftRailroadBlocksFabric/blob/master/LICENSE).
+All models were made in BlockBench.
+Simplified Chinese translation by [lonelyicer](https://github.com/lonelyicer).